 I’ve seen some beautiful pictures made by some giant assholes.
 I choose not to visit their pages anymore, but for the most part, giant assholes in astrophotography make shitty pictures.
 I guess that’s kind of how it works, isn’t it.
 Anyway, I believe real success in astrophotography requires a level of humility and a sense of relativity (like one thing relative to another, not e=mc^2 relativity).

 The funny thing is, if you’re open to it at all, and even in some cases if you’re not, you will learn the true meaning of this trait by default as you progress in your abilities.
-If you start to go beyond just taking the pictures, and begin to learn about the objects you’re capturing – their vastness, what they really contain – and then how small those vast objects are as they relate to a galaxy – and even still how that galaxy, including our own, is just a spec in the Universe – you’ll understand how insignificant you are.
-Being on this plane of existence reminds me a bit of when I was in high school in the 90’s pretending I was a hippy from the 60’s.
+If you start to go beyond just taking the pictures, and begin to learn about the objects you’re capturing – their vastness, what they really contain; and then how small those vast objects are as they relate to a galaxy and the Universe – you’ll understand how insignificant you are.

 Realizing your place in the Universe is the sole basis of humility – the core of it’s definition.
 When you start to understand this, and look at the object you’re capturing in a different light, you’ll understand its importance as it relates to us as humans, and you’ll take the time you really need on each object rather than hurry through it.
 The process will still be precise, but it will be less robotic, and flow better.
 People who “get” this care for their images in a different way, and aren’t just trying to copy someone else’s work.